andrewbantly/npsexplorer-client/README.md

 * As a user I want to know about trailheads in and around a national park
 * As a user I want to see parks and activities that are curated for me
 * As a user I want to see a carousel of images of a specific park
-* As a user I want to like a national park
+* As a user I want to like national parks

 ## Goals
 ### Functionality MVP